Reliable Services overview

-Azure Service Fabric simplifies writing and managing stateless and stateful Reliable Services.
+Azure Service Fabric simplifies writing and managing stateless and stateful services.
 This topic covers:

 - The Reliable Services programming model for stateless and stateful services.